LucyDillon/AMRProPredict/README.md

 # If you are using a VM on a Mac and this is causing writing permission errors, try:
 bash run_analysis.sh --input genome.fasta --output ~/results.tar.gz --model both_models

+# You can use the test the genome in this repo (106654.148.fna) if you are having problems with your input file.
 ```

 ## Model Options